JohnFunkCode/flask-pi-led-control/README.md

 - Moved the static html into the templates directory
 - Create a file called flask_pi_led_controll_app.py with all the routes for the app.
 - Moved the stylesheet into /library/static/styles and changed all the html files to refer to it.

+### Final Step
+As the final step we'll add our class that represents our Raspberry Pi LED contraption and wire it up to the flask application.

+To make things easier to test outside the Raspberry Pi, we simply copied our contraption class to create a mock interface and ripped out anything to do with GPIO processing.